PrinceS25/CostcoAutobuyExtension/README.md

-# Costco Autobuy Extension For Chrome
+# Costco Autobuy Chrome Extension
 This is a small chrome extension that can help you buy something immediately it gets in stock.

 Steps to install: